Skip to main content

 1. Load Script After Acceptance: Once the script is loaded after acceptance, it can write cookies and identify the user as intended.

-2. Consent-Based Tracking: This ensures that all tracking and cookie writing occur within the bounds of user consent.
+2. Consent-Based Tracking: This ensures that all tracking and cookie writing occur within the bounds of user consent.3.
+Verify Implementation: Perform testing to ensure proper delay in script activation until consent is acquired and check cookies post-consent to confirm tracking elements are operational.

 Avoiding Bad Practices